jakn09ab/Assignment1/README.md

 3. Simulate a smoking variable ("smoke") that takes the following values: 0 (never), 1 (ex), 2 (current).
 This variable should depend on sex by using different probabilities for men (0.5, 0.3, 0.2) and women (0.6, 0.3, 0.1).
 Use the sample function.
 4. Your script should return a data frame called dataCategorical and include id, sex, ethnic, smoke

-**IMPORTANT NOTE FOR BOTH:** set the seed for the random number generation at the beginning of the script, so that the data set is reproducible.
+**IMPORTANT NOTE FOR BOTH:** set the seed (set.seed function) for the random number generation at the beginning of the script, so that the data set is reproducible.

 ## Step 2